 Even better, because the batter is so robust (win!), these are a doddle to make.
 No anxious flipping, wondering if you'll end up with a mushy mess, just yummy, tasty, vege-licious sweetcorn & courgette fritters.

 The recipe makes 10 -12 fritters, which for us made enough for 2 hungry people for dinner, plus lunch leftovers for me the next day.
 And they make very good lunch snacks indeed.

 I used fresh corn, but I have a feeling that I'll be buying frozen to make these at other times of year when corn isn't as juicy and plentiful.
 Yum.

 - 1 Courgette (, grated (Zucchini to the US, Aus & Italy!))

 - 1 cob sweet corn (, nibs cut off (or 1 cup frozen))

 - 2 Tbs chopped fresh parsley

-- ½ tsp tabasco or other chilli sauce (to taste)
+- ½ teaspoon tabasco or other chilli sauce ((to taste))